· Sheriff Fay F. Brown’s Badge: Wilkinson’s Watermelon·

 (Part 1 of 2)

 It’s Sunday night, August 21, 1927 in Hutchinson, Kansas.
-Cora and Fay Brown are having a conversation while Caesar, lying on the floor, dreams.
+Cora and Fay Brown are having a conversation while Pal, their one-year-old German shepherd, is lying on the floor, dreaming.

-Caesar’s asleep.
-He’s no Rin-Tin-Tin, but he’s an intelligent and friendly German police dog.
-However, Caesar can be fiercely protective of Cora, matron and cook of the Reno County Jail, and every prisoner knows it.
+Pal’s asleep.
+He’s no Rin-Tin-Tin, but he’s an intelligent and handsome German police dog.
+However, Pal can be fiercely protective of Cora, matron and cook of the Reno County Jail, and every prisoner knows it.

 “The farmers can stop praying for rain now,” said Fay, sheriff, and husband to Cora.
 “Hutchinson may have avoided flooding, but the county roads and bridges, the Santa Fe tracks, and the farmer’s crops between here and Nickerson have suffered expensive damage.”